Engineering-Applied/Adafruit-Thermal-Printer-Library/README.md

 MIT license, all text above must be included in any redistribution.

 Modified By: Engineering By Josh
+This setup works on the Raspberry Pi and Nvidia Jetson Nano

 ## ////Raspberry Pi LIBRARY LOCATION////
 On your Linux box: (home directory)/pico/<_Insert New Folder_>/